 OnPay has a suite of easy-to-use HR, payroll, and benefits solutions optimal for small and midsize businesses (SMBs).
 It is affordable ($40 plus $6 per employee monthly), files payroll taxes, and caters to religious and nonprofit organizations and several industries, like restaurants, agriculture, dental, and healthcare.

-OnPay obtained a 4.19 out of 5 rating in our evaluation of best payroll software.
+OnPay earned a 4.48 out of 5 rating in our evaluation of best payroll software.
 It has strong HR and payroll features to help manage your workforce.
 It didn’t get a higher score because it lacks multiple plan options and has limited third-party software integrations, personalization options, and user reviews on popular review websites.

 What We Recommend OnPay For